Wolvinny/fursuit-fan-controller/README.md

 Special thanks to my friend on discord for helping me with some code, and testing it for me!

-If you end up usiong this, make sure to check this repo regularly.
+If you end up using this, make sure to check this repo regularly.
 I plan on adding some more features later on.

 ### Current issues / room for improvement
  - The average value isnt always accurate and might go up when the temp goes down, though this stabilizes.